• Skip to main content

 • You can use as much or as little sugar as you want - or none if you prefer.
 Stevia works as well.
 Make it to your liking!

-• You may need less than 4 ounces of water - there really isn't a specific amount, it's just based off the glass you have.
+• You may need less than 4 ounces of water - there isn't a specific amount, it's just based on the glass you have.

 • You may use any milk or cream that you prefer - or again omit if you like.
 They just used evaporated milk in Greece when I had them there.